 Begin with educating yourself about the lived experiences of others from backgrounds and identities different from your own.
 This includes people from cultures, ethnicities, identities and abilities that vary from your experience or familiarity.

-- Seek out books, articles, documentaries or podcasts to learn about the history of discrimination, systemic oppression and racial oppression in our country.
+- Seek out materials to learn about the history of discrimination, systemic oppression and racial oppression in our country.
+Books, articles, documentaries or podcasts all are options for learning.
 This list of anti-racism resources compiled by the University Libraries is a great place to start.

 - Vary your media intake (entertainment, news sources, social media, etc.) to include a range of voices and perspectives.